Ershao/Ershao.github.io/_pages/about.md

 Hobbies
 ======
-1. Running  5km every 2 days to keep fit, and it gives me good relaxation apart from doing research.
+1. Running  5km every 2 days gives me good relaxation apart from doing research.
 2. Playing dota2 is also a good option to kill time.
 Wraith King and Juggernaut are my favorite melee carries.
 I prefer to play supports (i.e., Lion and  Witch Doctor) as well.
 For sure, I can support if you are also a big fan of dota2.

 Contact